Wolfgang W. Wurster

-Wolfgang W. Wurster (7 July 1937 - 29 December 2003) was a German researcher in the fields of architecture and archaeology.
+Wolfgang W. Wurster (7 July 1937 – 29 December 2003) was a German researcher in the fields of architecture and archaeology.

 Wolfgang Wurster was born in Aalen, Germany.
-He studied architecture at the TU München.
+He studied architecture at the Technical University of Munich.
 He undertook additional studies in art history and American history, in the United States and Spain.
-In 1963 he received his Diplom from his German university.
+In 1963, he received his Diplom from his German university.
 From this point on, he concentrated on excavation methodology, CRM, and the history of architecture.
 In 1971, he obtained a doctorate of engineering, his dissertation being Der dorische Peripteraltempel auf dem Kolonnahügel in Aegina.
-In addition to holding academic positions in Munich, he also was a faculty member of the Universität Darmstadt.
+In addition to holding academic positions in Munich, he also was a faculty member of the Technische Universität Darmstadt.
 He did field work in the Mediterranean and South American (Ecuador and Peru).

 His book Die Schatz-Gräber.
-Archäologische Expeditionen durch die Hochkulturen Südamerikas (1991) brought him the Rheinisches Landesmuseum Bonn's Ceram-Preis for the best book of archeology.
+Archäologische Expeditionen durch die Hochkulturen Südamerikas (1991) brought him the Rheinisches Landesmuseum Bonn's Ceram-Preis for the best book of archaeology.